zenite-docs/zenite-docs.github.io/endpoints/response.md

 ]
 ```

-If the query did not returned any rows (for example, INSERT or UPDATE commands), the result array will contain an object with fields "message" and "code".
+If the query did not returned any rows (for example, INSERT or UPDATE commands), the result array will contain an object with fields `message` and `code`.

-The "message" field contains the string with the result of the query, and the "code" field indicates if the query executed successfully.
+The `message` field contains the string with the result of the query, and the `code` field indicates if the query executed successfully.

-If the query returned an error, the "message" field will contain the error message, and the "code" field will be a negative integer (-1).
+If the query returned an error, the `message` field will contain the error message, and the `code` field will be a negative integer (-1).

 ## MongoDB